Thursday, February 22, 2018

 Rambo III

-Rambo III was released by Ocean Software and is an overhead shoot 'em up not too dissimilar to other "Gauntlet" games like Into The Eagle's Nest.
-I'm incredibly excited to finally own my own copy which I proudly add in AtariCrypt's Box Art section thanks to the tremendous Hollywood artwork.
-This is also one of few that has both a great front and back cover so I decided to take a piccy of both and double-up on our love for movie legend Sly Stallone!
+Rambo III, released by Ocean Software, is an overhead shooter similar to others like Into the Eagle’s Nest.
+I’m thrilled to finally own this game, which boasts impressive Hollywood artwork and a great back cover, too.
+So I decided to take a picture of both and double up on our love for movie legend Sly Stallone.

 Okay, we're in.
 Grab your knife because it's time to kick ass!!